d26clarke/DS5100-Project/README.md

     Game objects have a behavior to play a game, i.e. to roll all of the dice a given number of times Game objects only keep the results of their most recent play

     Attributes:

-        self._privateGameDataFrame (pd.DataFrame): a private variable Used to hold game results

     Methods:
         play()